How to get started with schema markup and structured data

-Read further to know all the options and avoid rookie mistakes.
+Read further to learn all the options and avoid rookie mistakes.

 1. Choose what schema to include

-First, you need to determine which types of schema markup are relevant to your organization.
+First, you need to determine which types of schema markup are relevant to your website.

-Start by looking at the most commonly used schema types:
+Start with the most commonly used schema types:

 - Job Posting

 Make a list of any that apply to your website, business, or organization.

 If you are serious about schema and looking to utilize it to its fullest, look over the rest of the over 600 schema types.
 The full list can be found on schema.org.

 The list can be a bit daunting due to its size and technical nature but at least familiarize yourself with it.
 If you find a less common schema that is a good fit for your organization then you could differentiate your site by being an early adopter of that schema type.

 It’s important to know upfront all the schema types you wish to implement before choosing your implementation method.